Iretha/design-patterns/src/com/smdev/creational/object_pool/object-pool.md

 **Don't use the Object Pool Design Pattern, if you are not 100% sure, that there is no other way to achieve your goal!**

 ## How to recognize it?
+* When you release a object and then if you call the creational method again, you receive the "released" instance

-When you call a creational method and you always receive one of few instances.
+* When you call a creational method and you always receive one of few instances.

 ## How can be improved?
 - You should use a Singleton for the Pool.